-The fact that in the Vineyard family of churches we don’t speak of “reverends” or “bishops”, “prelates” or “primates”, preferring first names in our movement has its roots in that same egalitarian soil.
-That we encourage every believer to know God personally and to live in the reality of his love, and the Holy Spirit’s guidance and empowerment.
-Again we in the Vineyard family of churches did not invent these things.
+The fact that Vineyard churches don’t speak of “reverends” or “bishops”, “prelates” or “primates”, preferring first names in our movement has its roots in that same egalitarian soil.
+Similarly, that every believer is encouraged to know God personally and to live in the reality of his love, and the Holy Spirit’s guidance and empowerment.
+Again Vineyard inherited rather than invented these things.

 A Vineyard meeting in the 1980s – John Wimber on keys